rhsimplex/image-match-old/image_match/web/templates/md/tineye-api.md

 ### Response

-The body if the reponse is a `JSON` dictionary containing:
+The body of the reponse is a `JSON` dictionary containing:

 - **url**: the URL of the image to match
 - **results**: an array of matches containing: